monsoonmaelstrom/book2/book2.md

 “She’s sizzling,” I hear someone say, but it doesn’t matter.

 The frequency with which the raindrops are hitting my skin increases, and as it does, I throw the floodgates open.
-Within minutes the building is completely gone, and now I’m only fighting to keep the fire from spreading to the surrounding buildings.
+Within minutes the building is completely gone, and now I’m fighting to keep the fire from spreading to the surrounding buildings.
 Putting out a fire this size is no small feat.

 I’ve cut off all the energy I was feeding into it, and I’m trying to pull back everything remaining, but I’m so far away that it’s proving next to impossible over this kind of distance after that kind of effort.